Use this page to learn about the Section 108 Loan Guarantee Program.

-Interest rates charged on interim borrowing is priced at the three-month London Interbank Offered (LIBO) rate, plus 20 basis points.
-Permanent financing is pegged to yields on Treasury obligations of similar maturity to the principal amount.
+Interest rates charged on interim borrowing is priced at the three-month London Interbank Offered (LIBO) rate, plus 20 basis points (.2).
+Permanent financing is linked to yields on Treasury obligations of similar maturity to the principal amount.
 A small additional basis point spread, depending on maturity, will be added to the Treasury yield to determine the actual rate.
 Fixed-rate Financing Rates are set through a Public Offering of Section 108 obligations.

 The loan guarantee fee covers the long-term cost to the Federal Government of a Section 108 loan guarantee.
 The amount of the fee will be determined annually in the appropriations process.
 The fee charged to Section 108 borrowers will be a percentage of the Section 108 loan amount.
 The fee may be paid with Community Development Block Grant (CDBG) funds, Section 108 Loan Guarantee proceeds or other funds.
 The fee is paid upon disbursement of the loan proceeds.
 Fees that are paid with CDBG funds must be identified in the Consolidated Plan as part of project costs.
 This one-time, upfront Credit Subsidy Cost (CSC) Fee is payable when loans are disbursed (and can be financed).
 The fee is adjusted every fiscal year.

-Public entities wishing to apply for Section 108 loan guarantee assistance are advised to contact HUD in advance for guidance in preparing an application.
-Public entities may contact either the Community Planning and Development staff at the appropriate local HUD Field Office or the Section 108 office in Washington, DC at email@example.com or (202) 402-4202.*
+Public entities wishing to apply for Section 108 loan guarantee assistance are advised to contact HUD in advance for guidance on preparing an application.
+Note that there are citizen participation requirements that must be followed before the submission of a Section 108 application.
+Public entities should contact the Section 108 office in Washington, DC at email@example.com or (202) 402-4202.*

 *Hearing impaired users may call the Federal Information Relay Service at 1-800-877-8339.